videlalvaro/erlang-prime-sieve/README.md

 The idea behind this program is that each number will be running on its own Erlang process and it will know how to eliminate itself from the sieve.

+All Erlang process will cooperate in creating the sieve and together they will arrive to the solution.

+Yes, I know, one problably shouldn't be using Erlang for this anyway.

 ## The sieve method ##

 The sieve method uses the following property: